After all, who’s not at least a little bit intrigued to see where they rank?

 What else should restaurateurs focus on for tomorrow?

 Keeping tabs on Geoff Alexander, CEO of Wow Bao, might be a good idea.
-He was a pioneer in altering the way diners experience the restaurant environment by being an early adopter of self-ordering kiosks.
+He was a pioneer in altering the way diners experience the restaurant environment by being an early adopter of self-service kiosks.
 Recently, Alexander fully automated the front-of-house experience at Wow Bao.
 He cites his restaurant’s rapid growth as validation of his technology-first strategy and told Fast Casual: “Was the world ready for Facebook?
 Shopping on Amazon?
 It’s the same thing in restaurants.
 Hospitality is evolving.”

 Download a copy of The Top 100 Movers & Shakers today!
 And learn more about Oracle Food and Beverage and Oracle Simphony Restaurant POS on our website!